Vietnamese boat children sing again

 It took several hours to persuade them they were free to run around, make a noise, play the various instruments.
 It was like watching plants flowering in spring after a long winter.
 Gradually they blossomed.
 You can feel the joy in these pictures and hear it in the music.

-Afterwards their teacher told me that this had been the happiest day he could remember for many years.
+Their teacher told me that this had been the happiest day he could remember for many years.
 A fitting caption to a very special day.